hak5/bashbunny-wiki/downloads.md

 The first time the Bash Bunny is upgraded it will indicate the flashing process with a red blinking LED for up to 10 minutes.
 The flashing process will be followed by a green LED to indicate that the Bash Bunny is rebooting.
 Finally the standard slow blinking blue LED will indicate that the flashing process has succeeded and arming mode is ready.

-**WARNING**: Do not unplug the Bash Bunny while firmware upgrade is in progress.
+**WARNING**: Do **not** unplug the Bash Bunny while firmware upgrade is in progress.
 Doing so will spell certain doom.
+**WARNING**: Do **not** extract the contents of the downloaded `.tar.gz` to the Bash Bunny or change the name of the downloaded `.tar.gz` file.
+Doing so will put your Bash Bunny into a boot loop on firmwares 1.0 to 1.3.

 **NOTE**: Following version 1.0, all future upgrades and firmware recoveries will be indicated by a special LED "police" pattern, alternating quickly between red and blue.